The Best Types of Ingredients for Skin

 Paula’s Choice Skincare includes complex blends of natural and lab-made antioxidants in many of our leave-on products, especially our serums and anti-aging boosters.

-For details on the numerous ways daily use of antioxidants can help skin and which ones we like best, see our article Why Paula’s Choice Skincare Loves Antioxidants.
+For details on the numerous ways daily use of antioxidants can help skin, see our article Top 5 Reasons to Add Antioxidants to Your Skincare Routine.

 Skin-replenishing ingredients help fortify and revive skin’s surface, supplying long-lasting infusions of hydration.
 This stunning benefit helps skin look and feel soft, smooth, and supple.
 With ongoing use, skin-replenishing ingredients help skin resist moisture loss and maintain an enviably smooth, plump appearance, just like when we were younger.